VanshAnand1/BLOG/README.md

 ---

 ## TechStack
-- **Frontend:** React, TailwindCSS
+- **Frontend:** React, TailwindCSS, React DevTools
-  - React and TailwindCSS allowed me to create a dynamic, responsive, and user friendly frontend for BLOG
+  - React and TailwindCSS allowed me to create a dynamic, responsive, and user friendly frontend for BLOG.
+React DevTools helped a ton with debugging.
 - **Backend:** Node.js
   - Node JS gave me an easy way to host the backend for the server.
 This was how my frontend was able to communicate with the database.
 - **Database:** PostgreSQL
   - PostgresQL provided me with a fast and easy way to post and fetch data from the database.
 - **Infra/Hosting:**
-  - Cloudflare: Free hosting for the frontend - fairly easy to set up
+  - Cloudflare: Free hosting for the frontend - fairly easy to set up.
-  - Koyeb: Free hosting for the backend - extremely easy to set up
+  - Koyeb: Free hosting for the backend - extremely easy to set up.
-  - Supabase: Free hosting for the database - fairly easy to set up
+  - Supabase: Free hosting for the database - fairly easy to set up.

 ---